-Allison Trace / Charity Village median real estate price is $400,794, which is less expensive than 56.4% of Florida neighborhoods and 46.8% of all U.S. neighborhoods.
+Allison Trace / Charity Village median real estate price is $410,015, which is more expensive than 45.7% of the neighborhoods in Florida and 53.4% of the neighborhoods in the U.S.

 Allison Trace / Charity Village is a suburban neighborhood (based on population density) located in Panama City Beach, Florida.
 This is a coastal neighborhood (i.e., is on the ocean, a bay, or inlet).

-Allison Trace / Charity Village real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and single-family homes.
+Allison Trace / Charity Village real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) apartment complexes/high-rise apartments and single-family homes.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the Allison Trace / Charity Village neighborhood are newer, built in 2000 or more recently.
 A number of residences were also built between 1970 and 1999.

 Vacant apartments or homes are a major fact of life in Allison Trace / Charity Village.
-The current real estate vacancy rate here is 16.6%.
-This is higher than the rate of vacancies in 81.4% of all U.S. neighborhoods.
-A relatively large percentage of housing here is seasonally occupied (8.5%).
-This can occur in vacation areas, and occasionally it is also found in neighborhoods that are primarily filled with college students, as some apartments could be vacant when school is not in session.
-If you live here year round, you may find that a number of buildings in your neighborhood are actually empty.
+The current real estate vacancy rate here is 19.2%.
+This is higher than the rate of vacancies in 86.6% of all U.S. neighborhoods.
+In addition, most vacant housing here is vacant year round.
+This can sometimes be the case in neighborhoods dominated by new construction that is not yet occupied.
+But often neighborhoods with vacancy rates this high are places that can be plagued by a protracted vacancy problem.
+If you live here, you may find that a number of buildings in your neighborhood are actually empty.

 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Panama City Beach, the Allison Trace / Charity Village neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.